 Word limit: 50

-Please describe, using keywords, the research area of your proposal and where relevant the approach, time period or geographical area.
+Please describe, using keywords, the research area of your application and where relevant the approach, time period or geographical area.

 This will further help with the selection of appropriate assessors.